With the coronavirus pandemic ongoing, those who can across the UK, are now working from home for the foreseeable future.

-At the moment, working from home may or may not be part of your daily working life already.
-If it’s not, the idea of organising your day without the normal routine of the office – and with the distractions of your home – can seem daunting.
+Previously to the lockdown, working from home may or may not have been part of your daily working life already.
+If not, the idea of organising your day without the normal routine of the office – and with the distractions of your home – can seem daunting.

 Heck, even if you already work from home regularly, it can sometimes feel tricky to be as productive as possible.
 After all, who can concentrate on work when there’s a mountain of washing staring at you from the bedroom floor?

 But of course, it’s important that your workday remains efficient, even if you’re not in your normal environment.
-So how can you make sure you’re staying productive if you need to work from home during the coronavirus crisis?
+So how can you make sure you’re staying productive whilst working from home during the coronavirus crisis?

 How to be productive when working from home